A Versatile Neural Network Configuration Space Planning and Control Strategy for Modular Soft Robot Arms: Setup and Specification

 For capturing a ground truth for the robot's position, several optical track markers are fixed at the end of each module and robot base.
 Six optical tracking cameras (Optitrack Prime 13) and motion capture software Motive (Optitrack) collect each module end positions and orientations for NN training and only monitoring during control.
 A laptop (Ubuntu 20.04, CPU i5-12500H, and GPU RTX 3050) receives optical tracking information from the Motive computer via an ethernet switch and communicates with motors via one u2d2 power hub board (DYNAMIXEL).
-All devices run at about 10Hz in data collection and control tasks.
+The whole system runs at about 10Hz in data collection and control tasks.